-During the Great Moravian period, there was a fortified settlement on the hill.
+During the Great Moravian period, there was a fortified settlement on the hill, mentioned in the Salzburg annuals in 907 as Pressalauspruch.
 After the Hungarian conquest, the rulers quickly appreciated the strategic importance of Bratislava, which has become one of the most important places of the new state.
 In the place of the hillfort on the hill, a stone castle was built, called Pozsóny by Hungarians, which was the seat of an official called a zupan, managing the county.
-The castle had to be well fortified, as one of the few Hungarian castles survived the Mongol invasion of 1241.
-At the end of the 13th century, during the Hungarian-Czech fights, the castle was in the hands of one of the most trusted supporters of the Hungarian king, Matthew Csák.
-It became a royal property again in 1321.
-During the Hussite Wars, the castle in Bratislava played an important role in protecting Hungary against the Hussites plunder expeditions.
+In 1042 castle was captured by Emperor Henry III, who, however, in 1053 failed to repeat this success.
+In the years 1073-1074 the fortification was strengthened by the Hungarian King Solomon, for whom the castle was a support in the fight against the anti-king Géza.
+In 1108, the castle garrison defended itself against the expedition of Emperor Henry V, in 1146 it was captured by the Austrians, but in the 13th century it had to be well fortified, as one of the few Hungarian castles survived the Mongol invasion of 1241.
+At the end of the 13th century, the castle garrison had to be less motivated to defend, because despite very strong fortifications Bratislava was taken over by Ottokar II of Bohemia in 1273, Austrian Albrecht in 1287, and in 1312 by the Hungarian king of the Anjou family, Charles I Robert.
+After a relatively peaceful fourteenth century, during the Hussite wars of the first half of the fifteenth century, the castle in Bratislava played an important role in protecting Hungary against the Hussites plunder expeditions.

-In the years 1421-1437, on the initiative of Sigismund of Luxembourg, a reconstruction took place that transformed the castle into a heavily fortified sstronghold.
+In the years 1421-1437, on the initiative of Sigismund of Luxembourg, a gothic reconstruction took place that transformed the castle into a heavily fortified sstronghold, but also a comfortable imperial residence.
 After the defeat at Mohacz and the loss of Buda in 1541, the capital of Hungary was moved to Bratislava.
-This caused that king Ferdinand I Habsburg in 1552 ordered the expansion of the castle.
-It was adapted to the use of artillery, raising cannon towers from the north and east.
+This caused that king Ferdinand I Habsburg in 1552 ordered the next expansion of the castle.
+Among other things, the renaissance interior and facades of the upper castle were transformed at that time, and two bastions were erected at the southern wing.
 The Bratislava castle became the place where the coronation insignia were stored, including its most valuable treasure and the symbol of Hungary – the crown of Saint Stephan.
 Hungarian insignia stayed in the castle until 1790.

 In the years 1635-1649, the then zupan Paul Pálffy made another reconstruction of the castle.
 At that time, four corner towers, which have been preserved until today, have been created.
 The two northern ones were erected altogether, while the two southern ones, including the Crown Tower, the place of storage of the royal insignia, were created as a result of the adaptation of the older gothic ones.
 New representative chambers and two-story cloisters were also created.